JennyNgo273/elearning/README.md

 <h1 align="center">Elearning-website</h1>

-Flat and responsive one page website template (Home page) with two themes White and Dark. <br/>
+Flat and responsive one page website (Home page) with two themes White and Dark. <br/>

 Based on the Udemy website<br/>